Sorcery/sorcery-rework/README.md

 Original Gem

-* `sorcery` - Will be left as-is so the v1 migration is an optional/manual change.
+* `sorcery` - Will be updated to be a meta gem that includes core and oauth.

 Nothing is set in stone at the moment, any and all suggestions are welcomed.